omochi/EquatableOpen/README.md

 You can open `Any`.
 It calls corresponding `init` to whether type of `anyValue` is `Equatable`.

-You can build `AnyEquatable` as custom implementation on it.
+You can build `AnyEquatable`(see below) as custom implementation on it.

 - https://github.com/kateinoigakukun/AnyEquatable